drips-network/junction/README.md

 4.  **`PUBLIC_RATE_LIMIT_RPM`**: (Optional) The maximum requests per minute allowed per IP address when rate limiting is enabled.
 Defaults to `60`.

+5.  **`PROMETHEUS_URL`**: (Optional) If set to the URL of a Prometheus Pushgateway (e.g., `http://pushgateway.example.com:9091`), the proxy will periodically push its metrics to the gateway under the job name `rpc-proxy`.
+This is useful for environments where scraping the `/metrics` endpoint is difficult.

 Create a `.env` file in the project root with these variables:

 ```dotenv